PlumpMath/DesignPatternsUsingImmutableClasses/README.md

 Consider code from this repository as experimental.

 There is also a convention test that checks if type is mutable structure or not.
 Test your objects if they are really immutable!

+P.S.
+Unit tests are very incomplete...
+I have no excuse for this...